shardulsaptarshi/IE482_drone_tracker_robot_arm/README.md

 **FUTURE WORK**

 The controller:
 1) The controller for this system needs further development.
-Currently, it uses only a proportional controller with gains that have not been optimized.
-Through further trial and error, a better proportional gain could be identified.
+PID gains need further tuning.
 2) There is signicant steady state error.
 Including an integral term compensated by a derivative term could bolster the response time, stability, and accuracy of tracking.

 GPS: